 - Attire (including footwear) should be clean and suitable for a professional setting.
-Enrollment Services generally employs business or business casual (e.g. polo shirt and slacks) standards. - Personal hygiene must be of the highest caliber. - Clothing should be free of logos, except for seasonal decorations or University of Arkansas related items. - Tattoos should not be offensive in their content (containing profanity or depictions of mature content).
-Student-facing employees should cover tattoos when appropriate.
-Religious tattoos are acceptable.
+Enrollment Services generally employs business or business casual (e.g. polo shirt and slacks) standards. - Personal hygiene must be of the highest caliber. - Clothing should be free of logos, except for seasonal decorations or University of Arkansas related items. - Tattoos should be covered.